allenporter/ical/DESIGN.md

 custom root validators to perform a lot of the type mapping.
 Additionally, we want to be able to support parsing the calendar data model from the output of the parser as well as parsing values supplied by the user when creating objects manually.

+## Encoding

+Encoding is the opposite of parsing, converting the pydantic data model back into an rfc5545 text file.
+The `IcsCalendarStream` model uses both the internal json encoding as well as custom encoding built on top to handle everything.
+The custom logic is needed since a single field in a pydantic model may be a complex value in the ics output (e.g. containing property parameters).
+The json encoding using pydantic encoders could be removed in the future, relying on entirely custom components, but for now its kind of nice to reuse even if there are extera layers on top adding complexity.

 ## Recurrence